M66B/FairEmail/README.md

 ## Compatibility

-FairEmail requires at least Android 6 Marshmallow.
+FairEmail requires at least Android 5 Lollipop.

 FairEmail will work properly on devices without any Google service installed.